mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Touch Type:

      * Digital (DPAD).
 The controller is a digital DPAD.
 Some games need it or are better suited for this kind of controller.
+     * Digital Stick (Old One).
+This is the old one faked analog stick.
-     * Analog (Performance).
-The controller is a full analog stick, but drawed for performance.
+     * Analog-Digital.
+(Performance).
+The controller is a full analog stick, MAME map it to a digital stick if needed.
+It's painted for performance.
-     * Analog (Pretty).
+     * Analog-Digital (Pretty).
 The controller is a full analog stick.

 -Stick Type: limits the joystick's range of motion: 8-way,4-way,2-way The most common reason to use a gate in an actual arcade setting is the retrofitting of an older machine that is not compatible with  a new 8-way stick.
 A classic example of this is Pac-Man.
 The game was originally designed for a 4-way stick, and is programmed  to respond only when a new input occurs.
 If the user is holding the stick in the down position, then suddenly makes a motion  to move to the right, what often happens is that the stick first moves into the down-right diagonal, which the game  does not recognize as new input since down is still being held.
 However, right is also now considered held, and when the user  completes the motion to move right, it is also not a new input, and Pac-Man will still be moving down.

 -Digital Touch Dead Zone: Enable/Disable a deadzone on DPAD touch center.
 It could be better for some games.
 Disable if you don't like it.

 -Analog Touch Dead Zone: Select the deadzone amount on stick touch center.

+-P4,P3,P2 as P1.
+Send Player 1 input data to Player2,3,4 so you can use the 2-4 players at the same time.
+Funny :).
+It makes some weird problems with some roms like D&D.

 -Trackball sensitivity: Set trackball persistance.